beatrizheav/ToDoApp/README.md

   - **GitHub Projects** for organizing tasks, tracking progress, and managing the development workflow.
   - **Slack** for real-time communication within the development team.

-### Project Purpose

-This project is designed to be a useful tool for anyone looking to improve their productivity and organization.
-By providing a simple and efficient platform to manage daily tasks, users can visualize their workload, prioritize the urgent, and stay on top of their responsibilities.

 ### Possible Future Enhancements

 - **Filter**: To allow users to easily sort and manage tasks based on criteria such as priority, due date, or status.